The Escape Club

 Artist Info

-In addition to representing the band’s classic catalog, Spirit Music is partnering with Steel – an active writer/producer via his Sunday Morning Records imprint in Australia – to represent his recent and future work with such successful artists as Short Stack, Because They Can, and Die For You.
-He and Holliday are also finishing up a new Escape Club project.
+In addition to managing the Escape Club’s classic catalog, Spirit Music has teamed up with Trevor Steel, who remains an active writer and producer through his Sunday Morning Records imprint in Australia.
+Steel has worked with a variety of successful artists, including Short Stack, Because They Can, and Die For You.
+Steel and Holliday are also working on new material for an upcoming Escape Club project, ensuring that their legacy continues to evolve and reach new audiences.